The Education Foundation of Teton Valley enhances educational excellence in our public schools through a variety of ways.

 Spanish for Kids

-Started in 2017-18, Education Foundation of Teton Valley is proud to partner with the Applestone Foundation to sponsor Spanish lessons twice a month to all K-4 students in TSD 401.
+Started in 2017-18, Education Foundation of Teton Valley is proud to partner with the Applestone Foundation, the Karl M Johnson Foundation and the Community Foundation of Teton Valley to sponsor Spanish lessons once a week to all K-3 students in TSD 401.
 Our goal is to expose students to the Spanish language at an early age while also encouraging their Spanish-speaking friends to become their mentors.

 Hearing and Vision Screening

-The Education Foundation of Teton Valley offers annual hearing and vision screening in Teton Valley’s elementary schools through a partnership with the Idaho Eastern Region Lions Sight and Hearing Foundation.
+The Education Foundation of Teton Valley offers annual hearing and vision screening in Teton Valley’s elementary schools through a partnership with Envision.

 Advance notice is given to parents through each school of the upcoming screening.
 Parents can opt out of the screening if they choose.
 For children who are referred for vision screening, the Education Foundation partners with Teton Valley Vision Clinic to handle vision referrals.
 The Education Foundation will pay for eyeglasses and/or hearing aids for those families who cannot afford it.